simpleweb/iOS-Development-For-Teams/Readme.md

 # iOS Development For Teams

-Follow There instructions to get your computer set up for iOS development.
+Follow these instructions to get your computer set up for iOS development.
 View the blog post [here](http://simpleweb.co.uk/2014/setting-up-your-team-for-ios-app-development).

 ## How to use this repository